inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 Print Results
 .............

-The data shown on the screen can be saved into a :file:`PDF file` by clicking on :guilabel:`Print` at the bottom of the InaSAFE panel.
+The data shown on the screen can be saved into a :file:`PDF file` by clicking on :guilabel:`Print` at the bottom of the |project_name| panel.
 The PDF file contains then the **legend** for the result of the impact assessment, the **map** created and a **table** summarizing the results from the impact function.

-However, any change that you want to make into the final map document should be done **before** clicking on the :guilabel:`Print` button of the InaSAFE dock panel.
-The print should be only used once the data is exactly as you want it to be displayed.
+However, any change that you want to make into the final map document should be done **before** clicking on the :guilabel:`Print` button of the
+|project_name| dock panel.
+The print should be only used once the data is
+exactly as you want it to be displayed.

 .. image:: ../static/tutorial/024.png
    :align: center